systemslab/popper-paper/main.md

 # The Popper Convention

 We now describe in greater detail our convention.
+As mentioned before, the main idea is to treat a paper like an OSS project

 ## Organizing Files